Traditional employees have income tax deducted before they get paid by their employer.

 This may provide peace of mind that your tax calculations are correct, and minimise the chance of your return being challenged.

-Bear in mind, however, that you cannot reclaim the cost of submitting your personal tax return against your limited company’s tax bill – as it is not a legitimate business expense.
+Bear in mind, however, that you cannot reclaim the cost of submitting your personal tax return against your limited company’s tax bill, as it is not a legitimate business expense.

 Useful tips to remain stress-free

 The best thing you can do to avoid stress at tax return time is to plan in advance and submit your SATR as early as possible (ideally before the 31st January deadline).
-That way, you won’t be left panicking when the deadline date is looming, when you should be concentrating on running your company.

 It is also a good idea to keep all of your tax records in a safe place for obvious reasons – including details of your salary (payslips, P60), dividend vouchers, bank and investment statements, and details of any benefits you received during the tax year – including child benefit.